Damien3008/Damien3008/README.md

 # Hi, I'm Damien MARTINS GOMES

 <p align="center">
-  As a dual-degree research student at Concordia University in Montreal and IPSA in Toulouse, I specialize in deep learning, focusing on computer vision and optimization, as well as in aerospace engineering, with a concentration on telecommunications systems.
-My research is driven by a profound interest in advanced optimization techniques, particularly in the realms of convex and non-convex problems.
-I am currently developing a second-order optimizer leveraging Fisher Information, supported by the B1X FRQNT award scholarship.
-This work aims to enhance computational efficiencies and generalization.
+  I'm a dual-degree research student at Concordia University (Montreal) and IPSA (Toulouse), specializing in deep learning and aerospace engineering.
+My work spans machine learning dynamics, advanced optimization (both convex and non-convex), and telecommunications systems in aerospace.
+Currently, I'm investigating how neural networks evolve during training and the profound impact that optimizer selection has on their dynamics.
+My recent work, AdaFisher, was published at ICLR 2025, and my research is supported by the B1X FRQNT award.
   <br><br>
-  🚀 #DeepLearning #Optimization #AerospaceEngineering #InnovativeResearch #AIApplications
+  🚀 #DeepLearning #Optimization #AI4Science #InnovativeResearch #AIApplications
 </p>

 ## Connect with me: